Bronx mom allegedly throws baby into wall, killing him: police

 Police arrested and charged Joann McLeod, 30, in her son’s death.

 Investigators believe there was a history of abuse and neglect.

-There appear to have been no other children in the home.
+“Our top priority is protecting the safety and wellbeing of all children in New York City,” Administration for Children’s Services spokeswoman Marisa Kaufman said.
+“We are investigating this case along with the NYPD and have taken action to secure the safety of the other child in this home.”

 40.834830 -73.878356